Neuroanesthesia Fellowship

 Fellowship Structure

-• Duration: The fellowship training program will be undertaken over twelve consecutive months and includes four weeks of vacation time.
+• Duration: The Neuroanesthesia fellowship spans over twelve consecutive months, including four weeks of vacation.

-• Service commitment: 100 days per year (subject to change according to department fellowship policies).
-This service commitment may be in subspecialties unrelated to neuroanesthesia.
-The remaining weekdays are subspecialty time.
-Academic time may be granted depending on the academic productivity of the fellow.
+• Service commitment: Fellows commit to 100 service days per year (subject to department policies).
+This may include rotations in subspecialties outside of Neuroanesthesia.
+The remaining weekdays are dedicated to subspecialty training, with potential academic time based on productivity

 “The best thing about this fellowship is what I learned, to deepen my knowledge into what anesthesia is; the medicine, the different therapies, the new technologies, the different anesthetic approaches for difficult patients, and the technical skills.
 There have been many great people around me during this amazing journey, including the mentors who helped me and promoted my career and of course the patients I had the opportunity to help, with the anesthesia and care during their surgeries.
 The city of London is one of the top places where I have been able to live; a quiet and nice city of green parks and wide spaces during the summer and perfect amount snow in winter for outdoor sports like snowboarding or ski.
 Overall, I have truly enjoyed my experience at London Health Science Centre and Western University and will always remember the people of Southwest Ontario.” – Dr. Mauricio Giraldo, Colombia / Canada